tekr/EmuBoy/readme.md

 As of now Emu Boy is still in its early stages and is very much a work in progress.
 It currently supports the following:

 * Fairly cycle-accurate emulation of the LR35902 CPU (all documented instructions + interrupts)
-* Partial graphics implementation (background + window support)
+* Full graphics implementation (sprites + background + window support)
-* Successfully executes the internal Gameboy boot ROM, which scrolls the Nintendo logo and verifies the cartridge checksum on startup
-* Partially runs the included snake game ROM (graphics are incomplete and no input supported)
+* Runs (at least) the included snake and Super Mario World, though the latter has some graphical glitches
 * Unit testing of most CPU instructions
 * Windows-only (Visual Studio 2015 solution)
 * Simulates the slow response-time of the Game Boy LCD screen and smoothes upsized jagged pixels
+* Keyboard input

 &nbsp;
 <p align="center" style="border: 5px solid red"><kbd><img src="http://codingthemachine.com/wp-content/uploads/2017/01/EmuBoyRun.gif" /></kbd></p>

 ## To-do list
-Plenty of features remain to be added including:
+Various features remain to be added including:

-* Sprites
-* Controller input
-* DMA transfers
 * Sound
+* Menus & ROM file selector
 * Linux/Mac OSX support
 * Performance optimisation